Maricle-zhangjun/CCF-Conference-Papers/README.md

 # CCF Conference Papers

-These are a collection of CCF conference papers in the area of artificial intelligence and computer vision since 2022.
+This is a collection of CCF conference papers in the area of artificial intelligence and computer vision since 2022.

 ---